openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

 Rewriting the Current Tooling for the New API
 =============================================

-While rewriting the current tooling may solve the problems encountered in the last two Open edX Releases, it will still be difficult to maintain and keep track of the edx-transifex-bot.
-The Open edX community will still struggle with debugging difficult issues that stem from missing source code.
+The source code for the edx-transifex-bot is missing.
+We could rewrite the current tooling to try to solve the problems encountered in the last two Open edX releases and upgrade to the new API, but this approach would require a full rewrite, potentially more expensive than doing the rewrite in a way that Transifex more cleanly supports.
+It should also be mentioned that GitHub discourages the use of bots and separate bot accounts; they strongly recommend using GitHub Apps.

 Making a Transifex Project for each Repository
 ==============================================